+- The Lunchtime Scramble.
 You only have 30 minutes for lunch; if you haven’t planned accordingly, you will need to find somewhere to serve you quickly.
-Five lunches out per week will get expensive.
+Five lunches out in a week will get expensive really fast.
 Bring a lunch from home at least four times a week.
 You’ll eat well and have some time to relax before you have to get back to work.
 Best of all, you save money.

+- The Grocery Store Dash.
 You seem to drop in at the supermarket often, usually to pick up one or two things.
-The only problem is that you emerge with impulse purchases that you really didn’t need.
+The only problem is that you emerge with impulse purchases you didn’t need.
 Of all the bad spending habits, this is among the most common.

-Don’t buy something just because it catches your eye or it’s on sale.
-Institute a cooling down period of at least three days before making the purchase in order to give yourself time to objectively consider the purchase and decide if it will provide long-term value.
-If not, then you never truly needed it in the first place.
+- Buying Deals Syndrome.
+Don’t buy something just because it catches your eye or is on sale.
+Wait at least three days before making the purchase in order to give yourself time to objectively consider the purchase and decide if it will provide long-term value.
+If it won’t, then you never truly needed it in the first place.

-Credit cards are great financial tools, but it pays to use them wisely.
-Do not use them for incidental purchases.
-If you can’t make those purchases with cash, then don’t make them at all.
-When you do use cards for something worthwhile, use cards that feature cash back programs.
+- The Credit Card Swipe.
+Credit cards are great financial tools – but only when used wisely.
+Make sure you’re not using them for incidental purchases.
+If you can’t make those purchases with cash, then don’t make them.
+When you use cards for something worthwhile, ensure your card has a cashback program.

+- The Neighbourly Competition.
 Remember that you don’t have to buy a new car every time the neighbours do, especially when yours is still in great shape.
 Be happy with what you have.
-In the interim, place money in an interest bearing account every month so you can pay cash when there is the need to replace something around the house.
+In the interim, place money in an interest-bearing account every month so you can pay cash when there is the need to replace something around the house.

-If you need help breaking bad spending habits, work with a debt counsellor.
-Doing so will help you identify specific areas where you can improve and learn to live within your means.
-Over time, you’ll replace those bad habits with good ones and be well on your way to financial freedom.
+If any of these bad habits sound familiar, consider reaching out to a credit counsellor.
+They can help identify areas where you can improve and teach you how to live within your means.
+Over time, you’ll replace those bad habits with good ones, and be well on your way to financial freedom.
 For a free consultation with an accredited credit counsellor, contact SolveYourDebts.com.